-One of the main reasons why this hike to Kotor’s fortress is the most popular thing to do in Kotor is because of the views!
+One of the main reasons why this hike to Kotor’s fortress is one of the most popular places to visit in Montenegro is because of the views!
 We have traveled around the world, and the views here are some of the best we have ever seen.
 So as you keep hiking along the city walls to the fortress, remember to take every moment in.
 The higher you ascend the more beautiful the views become.

 In addition to the most spectacular views of the Bay of Kotor, you can also expect to find so many CATS!
 We came across at least a dozen cats in Old Town Kotor on our way to the city wall.
 In fact, Kotor is so known for their cats around the city there is a dedicated cat museum along with several cat souvenirs available in some of the shops.
 Who knew?!?!

 Going back to the hike… The hike itself follows

 The hike to Kotor’s fortress is truly a rewarding and amazing experience.
 Walking along the city walls of Kotor was not only exhausting, but it was also rewarding and an amazing experience.
 The winding trail along the city walls leading to Kotor’s fortress looks unreal – as if it is from a medieval movie, but being a UNESCO World Heritage Site, it is far from anything in Hollywood.
 The historic trail is comprised of stonework from the 6th century which makes this hike feel surreal to be walking on a part of history.